International reactions to the Fukushima nuclear accident: Potassium Iodide

 A number of embassies in Tokyo, including Australia, France, Sweden, Switzerland, United Kingdom and United States issued potassium iodide tablets as a precautionary measure to their citizens and immediate family members.
 On 20 March, Swedish citizens in Tokyo were recommended to begin taking potassium iodide as a precautionary measure.
 This recommendation was lifted on 29 March.

 Due to a run on potassium iodide tablets in pharmacies in Western Canada, Canadian Prime Minister Stephen Harper, issued statements on 15 March of reassurance that Canada was not at risk from the fallout, and that taking the iodine tablets was unnecessary.
 British Columbia's health officer Dr. Perry Kendall, urged residents not to stockpile the tablets.

 On 17 March, the United States newsmagazine Time reported on the Southern Californian residents reaction to the risk from the fallout, and the run on iodine tablets.
 On 18 March, France was reported to be shipping iodide tablets to French Polynesia as a preventative measure, in light of the fallout cloud drifting across the Pacific.

 Requests and offers for help

 The Japanese government and Tokyo Electric asked France's Areva to provide technical assistance in the process of removing radioactive water from the nuclear power facility.

-On 16 March, Korea was reported to be sending boron for the production of boric acid to dampen fission reactions.
+On 16 March, South Korea was reported to be sending boron for the production of boric acid to dampen fission reactions.

 A Ukrainian group of specialists who were involved in the aftermath of the Chernobyl nuclear disaster proposed liquid metal cooling with a low-melting and chemically neutral metal, such as tin, to cool the fuel rods even if they are molten or damaged.
 A team of Ukrainian nuclear specialists was reported on 17 March to be ready to fly out to realize this.

 The United States launched Operation Tomodachi to assist the Japanese in their recovery.